-FinDock supports direct debit payments via LSV+, the process offered by Swiss banks for processing direct debits with the right of objection.
+FinDock supports collecting CH-DD direct debit payments via PostFinance.
 For reconciliation, FinDock can process both Customer Direct Debit Initiation (pain.008) and the Customer Payment Status Report (pain.002) files.
 In addition, FinDock supports the Bank-to-Customer Statement (camt.053) Bank-to-Customer Debit/Credit Notification (camt.054) statements.

 - FinDock installed and configured

 A “target” in FinDock determines through which bank a transaction is routed for collection, In addition, when importing CAMT files for reconciliation, FinDock uses targets to only process bank statements for IBANs that are present as a target.

 Once you have activated the Swiss packages, you can create targets for Swiss bank accounts.
 When creating targets, we recommend collecting all the necessary information beforehand.
 The target settings are explained in the table below.

 |Associate charges to||Some banks include charges within transactions, especially with direct debit reversals.
 These charges are stored automatically and matched against a particular account in Salesforce.
 Either select or create a relevant Salesforce account record to store these charges.
 Enter the Salesforce Id of the account you selected.
 You can find the Salesforce Id from your browser navigation bar after |

 |Bank account addition||This is the BIC or CODA number of the bank handling the SEPA transactions for this target.
 Example: INGBNL2A|